 Weightlifters frequently hit training plateaus when they become complacent in their routines and refuse to switch things up.
 Since the joints are being worked the same way day in and day out, this increases the risk of injury and weariness.
 And yet, some weightlifters jump around too much, never allowing their muscles to adapt to any given set of motions.

-Those with poor chest genetics can benefit greatly from cable crossovers.
+Those with poor chest genetics can benefit significantly from cable crossovers.
 Lifters with poor chest muscle genetics may have trouble bench pressing effectively because of a lack of leverage caused by their flat rib cages.
 These people should use cable crossovers to overcome this problem and still get a good pec workout.

 Taking Time Off Training

 Your genes partially determine your ability to pack on muscle.
 The concept of "poor genetics" is open to interpretation.
-Your genes may make it easier or harder than it is for the majority of other individuals to create muscle in general or specifically in your chest, depending on whether or not you want to build muscle.
+Your genes may make it easier or more complicated than it is for the majority of other individuals to create muscle in general or specifically in your chest, depending on whether or not you want to build muscle.